microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

-# UI Tests for a Teams application
+# Automated UI Tests for a Teams application

 ## Overview
 In this section we will provide an overview on how one could implement UI tests for a custom Teams application.